SetoKibah/Desktop-Organizer/README.md

-# Downloads Organizer
+# Downloads/Desktop Organizer

-This repository contains a Python script called `main.py` that helps organize your downloaded files.
+This repository contains a Python script called `main.py` that helps organize your downloaded files, as well as your desktop files.

 ## Functionality